Anatomy of a SYN-ACK Attack

 TFO, padding, and amplification

-TCP Fast Open (TFO) is being discussed in more detail here to cover some interesting edge cases observed in testing.
+We’ll discuss TCP Fast Open (TFO) in more detail here to cover some interesting edge cases observed in testing.
 Using TFO cookies, it is possible to trigger larger responses (an additional 12 bytes per SYN-ACK); however, due to oversights in the TFO implementation, these measures can alter amplification factors and, under different scenarios, the TFO enabled attacks may be more desirable.

-Attackers attempting to leverage TFO enabled reflectors may only find doing so fruitful in certain circumstances.
-These circumstances would be cases where there is no IP space that isn't being handled by a live machine, if an attacker must direct reflected SYN-ACK packets at real machines that will respond with RST packets, TCP retransmission amplification is essentially moot as the reflector will stop sending SYN-ACKs upon receiving the RST response from the victim's machines.
+Attackers attempting to leverage TFO-enabled reflectors may only find doing so fruitful in certain circumstances.
+These circumstances would be cases in which there is no IP space that isn't being handled by a live machine; meaning that if an attacker must direct reflected SYN-ACK packets at real machines that will respond with RST packets, TCP retransmission amplification is essentially moot as the reflector will stop sending SYN-ACKs upon receiving the RST response from the victim's machines.

-To make this proposition even less desirable, TFO enabled hosts will not include the 12 byte header option for the TFO cookie in additional SYN-ACK packets beyond the first packet issued.
-What this means in short is that amplification in this scenario isn't a series of 72 byte packets hitting the victim.
-In real world testing, it was observed that the first SYN-ACK will be 72 bytes, but the following 5-6 retransmission attempts will omit this TCP option and result in a 60 byte packet.
-In this case, a 72 byte packet results in a 432 byte reflection; essentially, the only benefit is the 12 additional bytes of the very first packet versus a reflection minus the TFO cookie option.
+To make this proposition even less desirable, TFO-enabled hosts will not include the 12-byte header option for the TFO cookie in additional SYN-ACK packets beyond the first packet issued.
+What this means in short is that amplification in this scenario isn't a series of 72-byte packets hitting the victim.
+In real-world testing, it was observed that the first SYN-ACK will be 72 bytes, but the following five to six retransmission attempts will omit this TCP option and result in a 60-byte packet.
+In this case, a 72-byte packet results in a 432-byte reflection; essentially, the only benefit is the 12 additional bytes of the very first packet versus a reflection minus the TFO cookie option (Figure 8).

 20:51:46.333671 IP (tos 0x0, ttl 64, id 1, offset 0, flags [none], proto TCP (6), length 68)